Before you think about going vegan, you might want to learn about eight diet dangers and health risks that can result from this extreme diet plan.

 Again, as a result of excluding all forms of animal protein, vegans turn to soy as a protein source.
 While unprocessed forms of soy may be okay for some people, processed forms of soy are commonly found in a vegan diet, including tofu, soy milk, and soy-based processed foods sold as meat substitutes.

 Processed soy foods are no better for human health than any other highly-processed foods, but with the added risk of hormone interference due to phytoestrogens found in all forms of soy.
+Read more about the dangers of eating soy.

 3. Risk of anemia due to a lack of heme iron